Building a Raspberry Pi 3/4/5 Baby Monitor

 Configuring the Pi

-Follow all the steps until your SD card has NOOBs or Raspbian extracted to it.
-I used the NOOBS offline (1GB) image.
+Follow all the steps until your SD card has the Raspberry Pi OS.

 Connect the Pi via HDMI to a monitor or TV.
 Connect a mouse/keyboard to the Pi for configuring.
 Connect an Ethernet cable unless you want to use Wi-Fi during the guide.